 The Internet of Things in healthcare: Why start implementing now?

 Healthcare is one of the biggest and fast developing industries in the world, that directly impact life quality.
-Facing the growing dependency on innovativeness and the necessity in ensuring great patient treatment, IoT is bringing effective tools and technologies in the industry resulting in improved diagnosis, patient care, and disease prevention.
+Facing the growing dependency on innovativeness and the necessity of ensuring great patient treatment, IoT is bringing effective tools and technologies in the industry resulting in improved diagnosis, patient care, and disease prevention.

 With an increasing use of IoT medical devices, healthcare organizations can optimize different processes and reduce their expenses.

 In 2017 there was Aruba Networks research focusing on IoT use cases and representing the current state of the Internet of Things in healthcare.

 It showed that now healthcare organizations primarily use IoT applications for patient monitoring and maintenance (73%) and remote operation and control (50%).
 Also, let’s look at some interesting facts and projections related to IoT technology in the industry.